-Adult and Graduate Studies degree programs have been designed for adult learners who must maintain professional and personal commitments while returning to school.
-These programs offer working adult students an opportunity to complete their major courses in approximately 13 months.
+Graduate & Professional Studies degree programs have been designed for non-traditional learners who must maintain professional and personal commitments while returning to school.
+These programs offer students an opportunity to complete their major courses in approximately 14 - 24 months.
 Electives and general education courses may also be necessary to complete the total of 126 hours required for a bachelor's degree.
-Adult and Graduate Studies staff will assist students in discovering the best options for completing all requirements in a timely fashion.
+Graduate & Professional Studies staff will assist students in discovering the best options for completing all requirements in a timely fashion.

-To fulfill the mission of Oklahoma Wesleyan University, the Office of Adult and Graduate Studies exists to meet the educational needs of adults.
+To fulfill the mission of OKWU, the Graduate & Professional Studies department exists to meet the educational needs of adults.

-The purpose of the Office of Adult and Graduate Studies is to be the best organization at meeting the educational needs of adults.
-To accomplish that goal, Adult and Graduate Studies will:
+The purpose of the Graduate & Professional Studies department is to be the best organization at meeting the educational needs of adults.
+To accomplish that goal, Graduate & Professional Studies will:

-- 1. Deliver the University's academic programs to people whose family responsibilities, employment situations, or personal preferences do not permit them to obtain a college degree through residence on a campus. - 2.
+- Deliver the University's academic programs to people whose family responsibilities, employment situations, or personal preferences do not permit them to obtain a college degree through residence on a campus. - 2.
 Deliver academic programs that require mastery of learning outcomes appropriate to the academic level of a degree sought by the student. - 3.
 Facilitate an understanding and application of Christian principles in personal and professional environments.